 Digital mammography is different from conventional mammography in how the image of the breast is viewed and, more importantly, manipulated.
 The radiologist can view and manipulate the images on high-resolution computer monitors that enhance visualization of the structures within the breast tissue.
 They also can adjust brightness and contrast, and zoom in on specific areas to help detect small calcifications, masses and other changes that may be signs of early cancer.

-To supplement this technology, we've also incorporated digital computer-aided detection (CAD).
+To supplement this technology, we've also incorporated digital computer-aided detection, commonly known as CAD.
 Digital CAD highlights characteristics commonly associated with breast cancer.
 When activated, it flags abnormalities to help the radiologist detect early breast cancer.
 CAD is, in essence, a second set of eyes to support and enhance the radiologist's judgment.

 Digital mammography feels identical to conventional screening from a patient's perspective, though women may notice shorter exam times and a reduction in call-backs to obtain additional images.